 A Resolution is a more formal form of a motion normally utilized to set forth policy of the City.
-The Resolution, in addition to being referenced by number and brief title in the Minutes, will be recorded as provided by law and maintained in a numerical sequence as a permanent record of the City-in a separate storage area or method.
-Resolutions are used for various reasons, for example, such as when specifically required by law, when needed as a separate evidentiary document to be transmitted to another governmental agency, or where the frequency of future references back to its contents warrants a separate document to facilitate such future reference and research.
+The Resolution, in addition to being referenced by number and brief title in the Minutes, will be recorded as provided by law and maintained in a numerical sequence as a permanent record of the City.
+Resolutions are used for various reasons, for example, when specifically required by law, when needed as a separate evidentiary document to be transmitted to another governmental agency, or where the frequency of future references back to its contents warrants a separate document to facilitate such future reference and research.
 Effective dates of Resolutions shall be provided by law.